Randy Arozarena Player Props: Rays vs. Athletics

-On Friday, Randy Arozarena (coming off going 2-for-4 with an RBI) and the Tampa Bay Rays face the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
-First pitch is at 6:40 PM ET.
+On Saturday, Randy Arozarena (coming off going 1-for-3) and the Tampa Bay Rays play the Oakland Athletics, whose starting pitcher will be Shintaro Fujinami.
+First pitch is at 4:10 PM ET.

-He had two hits (going 2-for-4 with an RBI) in his most recent game against the Nationals.

 Randy Arozarena Game Info & Props vs. the Athletics